irynamatsiuk/projects/cyclistic/README.md

 <img src="./images/logo.png" width=20% height=20%>

 ### Business Question
-As a jr. data analyst I was assigned you to answer the question:
+As a jr. data analyst I was assigned to answer the question:
 **How do annual members and casual riders use Cyclistic bikes differently?**

 ### Prepate Data
 [SQL Code - Prepare](./01_prepare_data.sql)
-I downloaden 12 most recent datasets (july 2022 - june 2023) from a Cyclistic’s historical trip data (provided by the course in .csv format).
+I downloaded 12 most recent datasets (july 2022 - june 2023) from a Cyclistic’s historical trip data (provided by the course in .csv format).
 Confirmed that all files have the same structure.
 In MySQL Workbench I created a database *cyclistic*, a table *trips* and loaded 12 .csv files in order to combine all datasets into one file.